kivancyuksel/kivancyuksel.github.io/my_collections/_toolbox/2020-03-21-mean-variance-std.md

     <p>Randomly generated normal distribution representing height of Japanese men</p>
 </div>

-Now we are ready to go back to the contest and make some educated guess.
+Now we are ready to go back to the contest and make an educated guess.
 You are planning to guess 172cm (the mean value) as this person's height, but you also want to be sure that you have a good enough probability of winning that katana.
-You decide that if the probability of height is in the range $168 < height < 176$ is more than 25%, you are going to go with the mean value.
+You decide that if the probability of height being in the range $168 < height < 176$ is more than 25%, you are going to go with the mean value.
 So, the next thing you do is to calculate this probability.

 As we said before, we calculate probability in a range by calculating the area under the curve that is covering that range: